systemd/systemd/docs/ENVIRONMENT.md

   honoured on systems built with libxcrypt and is ignored on systems using glibc's original, internal crypt() implementation.)

+* `$SYSTEMD_RDRAND=0` — if set, the RDRAND instruction will never be used, even if the CPU supports it.

 systemctl:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus